circleci/circleci-docs/jekyll/_cci2/insights-glossary.md

 **Percentages**

-Percentages are used to indicates the relative percentage change for a metric in the selected time window compared to the prior window.
+Percentages indicate the relative percentage change for a metric in the selected time window compared to the prior window.
 For instance, if the success rate of a workflow in the last 7 days has increased to 60% from 40% in the prior 7 days, Trends displays the +50% change in the current time window.